prasanna0000ak/FIFO_1_CDAC/Tithi/Fifo_Readme.md

 * winc: Write increment signal (asserts when valid data is presented for writing).
 * rbin_sync: Read pointer from the read side, used to calculate FIFO occupancy and detect the full condition.
 Outputs:
-* wfull: Asserts when write pointer reaches the synchronized read pointer (FIFO completely full, no more writes allowed).
+* wfull: Asserts when the FIFO reaches its full condition, preventing further writes.
 * wbin: Current write pointer in binary format (incremented on every valid write).
 * almost_full: Asserts when free space remaining ≤ 2 locations.
 * prog_full: Programmable full flag; asserts when free space ≤ `prog_full_thresh` (configurable threshold).